Watch the progress of Megaport.

 These developments are disappointing and should be a cause for concern not only for TPG/PIPE Networks colocation customers, but also AAPT customers considering TPG’s pending acquisition of AAPT.
 It also raises alarm for the industry.
 AAPT and PIPE are the leading providers of infrastructure-based competitive wholesale services in the Australian market.

-In order to avoid causing further inconvenience to our customers, we have suspended accepting new orders for services in PIPE Networks’ datacenters until such time as the current impasse with PIPE/TPG is resolved.
+In order to avoid causing further inconvenience to our customers, we have suspended accepting new orders for services in PIPE Networks’ data centres until such time as the current impasse with PIPE/TPG is resolved.
 The TIO is currently considering PIPE’s objection and this process may take several months to complete.

 Founder and CEO